HOME • SEARCH • EMAIL • ABOUT

 Antiviral:

-Identification of antiviral activity of Toddalia asiatica against influenza type A virus: The study result suggests T. asiatica extract can be a candidate for anti-H1Ni virus agent for treatment of influenza.
+More than 200 Chinese medicinal herbs for antiviral activity against influenza A/PR/8/34 (H1N1) virus.
+Results suggest T. asiatica extract can be a candidate for anti-H1Ni virus agent for treatment of influenza.
+(3)

 Antimicrobial: